Categorical Ambidexterity

-which is left adjoint to the constant diagram functor, as required.
+which is left adjoint to the constant diagram functor, concluding the first part.

 For the second part, note that since $Y$ is a space, the morphism $y \to z$ is an isomorphism, so we may assume that $y = z$.
-The first part then identifies the square in question with
+As in the first part, \cref{F-Id} and \cref{constant} identify the square in question with

 It is clear that this is right adjointable, as the constant diagram functor commutes with applying $F_y$, concluding the proof. \end{proof}